 Each district typically notifies parents of routes and schedules in August.
 Questions about busing options, routes and times should be directed to the transportation office of the family’s home district of residence.

-Saint John offers morning and round trip van service from Immaculate Conception Parish in Madison.
+Saint John offers morning van service from Immaculate Conception Parish in Madison.
 This service is available to students in any district where busing is not offered.
 Seats are limited and there is an annual cost associated with the van.
 Madison Schools do provide families an annual stipend to offset the cost of transportation.